react-navigation/react-navigation.github.io/versioned_docs/version-7.x/testing.md

 </TabItem>
 </Tabs>

-For writing tests that include times functions you will need to use [Fake Timers](https://jestjs.io/docs/timer-mocks).
+For writing tests that include times functions we will have to use [Fake Timers](https://jestjs.io/docs/timer-mocks).
 They will replace times function implementation to use time from the fake clock.

 Let's add another button to the Profile screen, which uses `setTimeout`: